 Accommodation: Where to Stay in Rehoboth Beach

 The Cape Hatteras National Seashore is a strikingly beautiful area, part of North Carolina's Outer Banks.
 There are miles and miles of raw, wild undeveloped beaches and grassy sand dunes.
 It's about a six-hour drive from Washington, but well worth it.

 The area all around Cape Hatteras is just about one of the best places on the whole East Coast for sportfishing and surfing, too.
 The harbors and beaches provide a great vacation environment, and all the fishing results in incredible seafood.

-The Cape Hatteras Motel sits right on the sand, facing the sea.
+The Cape Hatteras Motel sits right on the sand, facing the sea, not far from the Cape Hatteras Lighthouse.
 The rooms are not luxurious, but you'll be too distracted by the view to notice.
 The area in front of the motel is popular for surf fishing, where you stand on the beach or in the water and cast your line into the sea.
 The motel has oceanfront rooms, as well as two-bedroom suites with full kitchens.

-If you're looking for a good winter weekend getaway, this ski resort is on Two Top Mountain in the Bear Pond Mountains in Mercersburg, Pennsylvania.
+If you're looking for a good winter weekend getaway, Whitetail Resort is on Two Top Mountain in the Bear Pond Mountains in Mercersburg, Pennsylvania.
 It's the best, closest ski resort to Washington, D.C. - you can leave D.C. and be on the slopes within two hours.